ning/cosmic/README.md

 ## SSH

-With the SSH plugin Cosmos2 scripts can execute commands on remote hosts and upload files to/download files from them.
+With the SSH plugin Cosmic scripts can execute commands on remote hosts and upload files to/download files from them.

 It uses the [Net::SSH and Net::SCP](http://net-ssh.github.com/) libraries: